Eduard-R-Code/Text-Analyzer/README.md

 # Text Analyzer

-This a text analyzer, it is aimed to help written content creation, with a few indicators usefull for SEO.
+This a text analyzer, it is aimed to help written content creation, with a few indicators useful in Search Engine Optimization.

 ## Installation